BestJuly/IIC/README.md

 ```
 In this way, only testing is conducted using the given model.

-**Note**: The accuracies using residual clips are not stable for validation set (this may also caused by), the final testing part will use the best model on validation set.
+**Note**: The accuracies using residual clips are not stable for validation set (this may also caused by limited validation samples), the final testing part will use the best model on validation set.

 If everything is fine, you can achieve around 70% accuracy on UCF101.
 The results will vary from each other with different random seeds.